J-Pozenato/CS50Problems/README.md

 Reads a csv file with teams and ratings then simulate N tournaments and returns the chance of each team winning

+## Credit

+Receives a number and test if it is a valid Credit card number and the flag.
+Python version

+## Readability

+Receives a Text and inform the grade using the Coleman-Liau index.
+Python version

+## Mario-more

+Receives a number(1-8) and construct an obstacle just like in the game mario.
+Python version

+## DNA

+Reads a csv file with names and STRs then check a txt file with a long string of DNA and check if the STRs values show in the DNA string